 On August 27, 2004, financial columnist Stephen Moore published a column with the title "Grapes of Wrath" on NRO (National Review Online).
 The piece is typical for the kind of propaganda distributed by the National Review, Fox News, and other organizations that cater to the American political right: it is long on rhetoric and short on truth.
 In a way, this is understandable: facts are a problem when one tries to get the guy with the worst presidential record in history elected!
 One must therefore say what people want to hear, talk about anything but the issues and the record, and hope that not too many voters realize that they are dealing with pure propaganda.

 This is not to say that the Democrats are running a totally fair campaign, but as a recent Los Angeles Times editorial pointed out, "It's one thing for the presidential campaign to get nasty but quite another for it to engage in fabrication."
 The editor went on to say, "The pro-Kerry campaign is nasty and personal.
 The pro-Bush campaign is nasty, personal and false."
 At least in some instances, I can actually verify this.
 Stephen Moore's article was such a case, and that's why I felt I could not let it go.
 I sent Mr. Moore the e-mail below.
 Quotes from his article are shown indented and in brown italic characters while my responses appear in black.
-Should the original article not be available on the NRO site any longer, I have a zipped PDF version that may be downloaded here (475K).
+Since the original article is not available on the NRO site any longer, I have a PDF version available here (508K).